-In 1868 Benjamin was elected Judge of the Eighth Judicial Circuit, a post he held for a year and a half before resuming his law practice.
-At the time of his death in 1886 he was president of the Illinois State Bar Association.
+In 1868, Benjamin was elected Judge of the Eighth Judicial Circuit, a post he held for a year and a half before resuming his private law practice.
+At the time of his death in 1886, he was president of the Illinois State Bar Association.

 Helen Dodge Edwards (1819-1909)

 Born in Kaskaskia in 1819, Helen was the youngest child of Henry S. Dodge, a Colonel in the War of 1812, and Jane Dey Dodge.
 The family returned to New York in 1825.
 Two years later Helen's father died, leaving her widowed mother to care for Helen and her two brothers.
-In 1834 the family moved to New Haven, Connecticut, so Helen's brothers could attend Yale University.
+In 1834, the family moved to New Haven, Connecticut for Helen's brothers to attend Yale University.
 Benjamin was a classmate of her brothers.
 Helen's strong-willed mother identified him as a likely suitor for Helen and all but arranged their marriage.

 Helen and Benjamin arrived in Springfield in January of 1840 and stayed with Ninian and Elizabeth for a few weeks.
 This is where Helen met and befriended Mary Todd, with whom she would remain friends her entire life.
-Benjamin and Helen spent three years at a house on Adams and Fourth Streets, where their daughter Helen was born.
+Benjamin and Helen spent three years at a house on 4th and Monroe Streets, where their daughter Helen was born.
 In June of 1843 they moved into the house now known as Edwards Place.
-Two more daughters followed: Alice in 1844, and Mollie in 1848.
+Two more daughters followed - Alice in 1844, and Mollie in 1848.

 Helen Maria Edwards (1840-1925)